mayconbernardes/feedback-ghost/README.md

 There are several ways of editing your application.

-**Use GPT Engineer**

-Changes made via gptengineer.app will be committed automatically to this repo.

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in the GPT Engineer UI.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)